ibexa/documentation-developer/docs/guide/http_cache.md

 !!! note "Multiple Purge Servers"

-    If you need to set multiple purge servers, you must configure them in the YAML file.
+    If you need to set multiple purge servers, then you need to configure them in the YAML file.

-!!! note "Invalidating Varnish cache using tokens"

-    In setups where the Varnish server IP can change (for example on platform.sh/eZ Platform Cloud), you can use token-based cache invalidation via [ez_purge_acl](https://github.com/ezsystems/ezplatform-http-cache/blob/2.0/docs/varnish/vcl/varnish5.vcl#L174).

-    In such a case use a strong, secure hash and make sure to keep the token secret.

 #### Ensure proper Captcha behavior

 If your installation uses Varnish and you want users to be able to configure and use Captcha in their forms, you must enable the sending of Captcha data as a response to an Ajax request.